FPavanello/FPavanello.github.io/_pages/wp.md

 Reducing Inequality in the Access to Cooling Energy: Evidence from the Residential Electricity Market in India.
 (Work in Progess)

-Beyond adoption: global scenarios of household electricity consumption for air-conditioning reveal climate adaptation inequalities. (with E. De Cian & G. Falchetta, Work in Progess)
+The Social Drivers of Adaptation Inequality: Global Evidence from Air-conditioning. (with E. De Cian, G. Falchetta & I. Sue Wing, Work in Progess)

 Relative Prices and the Impact of Climate Change upon the Economy (with D. Difino, Work in Progess)